iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ### Plugins

-A number of RDF visualization tools powered by Fresnel vocabulary has been developed; the list of tools we could find available is provided at {{ render("fig-fresnel-tools-plugins") }}.
+A number of RDF visualization tools powered by Fresnel vocabulary has been developed, and a few of them are displayed on {{ render("fig-fresnel-tools-plugins") }}.

 <figure>
   {{ render("fresnel-tools-plugins") }}